|Target version:||Expert Group 2015|

 I addition there is one change that is principal.
 J1000 and J1100 'Influenza with pneumonia...' cannot be comblicated as principal dx by repeating the same information wit J1010 and J1110 'Influenza with other respiratory manifestations...' as secondary dx.
 Therefore J1000 and J1100 must be exclusions of 18C25.

-#10 Updated by Mats Fernström almost 4 years ago
+#10 Updated by Mats Fernström over 4 years ago

 Mats Fernström, NPK, Sweden 2016-04-14